 A "hang fire" is always a possibility and it occurs when the primer charge burns very slowly and fitfully and may even go out.
 If the piece goes off at all, there is an excessive delay between the time the primer charge starts to burn and the main charge goes off.
 While the primer charge is sputtering, you must assume that the piece will eventually go off and so you must keep the piece pointed down range.

-If the primer charge goes off normally, but the main charge does not, you have a flash in the pan.
+If the primer charge goes off normally with a big poof of smoke and flame, but the main charge does not, you have a "flash in the pan."
 Many times the main charge will go off after a long delay, so be careful.
 When you have a flash in the pan, you must assume that the gun will eventually go off and so it is vitally necessary to keep the gun pointed down range.
 I recommend keeping it pointed in a safe direction for at least 30 seconds.
-Carefully check out the vent hole and see that it isn't obstructed with fouling.
-Most people suggest that you take a vent pick and clear whatever might be in the vent.
-After a full minute or two, with the gun pointed down range, reprime the gun and try to fire it again.
-If the gun still won't fire even after clearing the vent, you must take a small amount of fine powder (2 to 3 grains of FFFG or finer) and force it into the gun grain by grain through the vent hole with your vent pick.
-Whatever was the cause of these flashes in the pan, the piece should now discharge, but, at this point, you should stop and do a good internal cleaning, either at the range or at home.

 If it is windy out and especially if your flint needs attention and the frizzen isn't sparking well, you may get a the kind of misfire where the primer charge fails to ignite.
 A misfire should be treated as a hang fire and you must wait a number of seconds to see if a spark is smoldering and will eventually set off the piece.
 If, after several seconds or so, the primer charge hasn't gone off, check the pan to see if you have enough powder in it, take a look at the edge of the flint and if it looks OK, close the frizzen, cock the piece and try again.
 If it still won't go off, dump out the primer powder and give some attention to the flint or replace it with a fresh one.